Isotopic tiling theory for hyperbolic surfaces: Isotopic Tiling Theory

 The same line of reasoning works for more general orbifolds $\mathcal{O}$ and their fundamental groups $G$, possibly with repeated use of the above arguments for more than one randomly chosen point, and explains why within a fixed set of generators for $\pi_1(\mathcal{O})\subset \Iso(\mathbb{H}^2)$ and combinatorial type of fundamental tiling with the generators acting on its boundary, the isotopy type of decoration does not depend on the choice of random points required in the construction, up to inner automorphisms of the chosen generators.
-Note that this does not preclude different sets of generators with the same combinatorial decorations to yield the same isotopy class of fundamental tilings, because the decoration of an orbifold that gives rise to a fundamental tiling is in general not sufficiently complicated to keep track of such changes.
-A class of examples is discussed in section \ref{sec:results} below.
-Sufficiently complicated decorations where this cannot happen always exist, as we shall see.
+Note that this does not mean that different sets of generators with the same combinatorial decorations never yield the same isotopy class of fundamental tilings, because the decoration of an orbifold that gives rise to a fundamental tiling is in general not sufficiently complicated to keep track of arbitrary changes.
+Sufficiently complicated decorations where this cannot happen always exist, as we shall see using more technical arguments below.

-A related idea to produce all combinatorial types of fundamental domains is to randomly choose points of $\mathbb{H}^2$ w.r.t. which the Dirichlet fundamental domains eventually produce all combinatorial types of fundamental tilings for any given group $G$ (by theorem $3.3$ of \cite{Lucic1991}).
-However, the construction of the Dirichlet fundamental domain is insensitive to the generators chosen for $G$.